The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes

 \subsection{Maximum cliques come in pairs.}

-In this subsection, we investigate the correspondence between maximum cliques in a semi-primitive pseudo-Paley graph on $q=p^{4t}$ vertices.
+In this subsection, we investigate a pairing between maximum cliques in a semi-primitive pseudo-Paley graph on $q=p^{4t}$ vertices.
 The goal is to prove Theorem~\ref{theorem:even-number-cliques} on the parity of the number of canonical cliques: we will see that they come in pairs, and the two cliques in each pair are interchanged by the Galois automorphism $x\mapsto x^{\sqrt{q}}$.

 \begin{lem} If $p^t \equiv -1 \pmod {2d}$, and $q=p^{2rt}$, then $\F_{p^t}^* \subset C_0=\langle g^{2d} \rangle$. \end{lem}

 \begin{proof} Note that $g^k$ is a primitive root of $\F_{p^t}$, where since $p^t \equiv -1 \pmod {2d}$.
 Thus, $g^k \in \langle g^{2d} \rangle$, and it follows that $\F_{p^t}^* \subset C_0$. \end{proof}